Boo in Scrabble and Meaning

 1. A loud exclamation intended to scare someone.
 Usually used when one has been hidden from the target, and then appears unexpectedly.

-2. An exclamation used by a member of an audience, as at a stage play or sports game, to indicate derision or disapproval of what has just occurred.
+2. An exclamation used by a member of an audience, as at a stage play or sporting event, to indicate derision or disapproval.

 Derived terms